-The URV Exchange Program is tuition-neutral (students pay regular tuition to the ILR School).
-Financial aid would apply.
-If you are currently receiving financial aid, your package would be adjusted based on your determined level of need and the projected costs of the program.
+- Financial aid would apply; if you are currently receiving financial aid, your package would be adjusted based on your determined level of need and the projected costs of the program.

-ILR exchange students are responsible for passport, visa, airfare, room and board, transportation, fees related to courses, books, and personal expenses.
+- ILR exchange students are responsible for the following expenses: passport, visa, airfare, room and board, transportation, course fees (if applicable), books, and personal expenses.